 11 Things You Can Do Right Now to Build a More Trauma-Sensitive ClassroomFebruary 19, 2019

-In your classroom, you likely have at least a few students affected by trauma such as abuse, community violence, and neglect.
-It’s estimated that at least one in four young people experiences trauma severe enough to negatively affect their school success (National Child Traumatic Stress Network Schools Committee).
+Before the pandemic, it was estimated that at least one in four young people experiences trauma severe enough to negatively affect their school success (National Child Traumatic Stress Network Schools Committee).
+And as the effects of COVID-19 continue to unfold, it’s a safe bet that every student (and adult) in your school has sustained some level of trauma from the events of the past two years.
 We talk a lot on the blog about how to welcome and include students with disabilities, but how can you meet the needs of students who come to school with physical and emotional needs that stem from trauma?

 Today’s post outlines 11 things you can start doing now to make your inclusive classroom a safer and more nurturing place for students with trauma in their past (or present).
 Excerpted and adapted from the practical guidebook Building Trauma-Sensitive Schools by Jen Alexander, these strategies will help you create an environment that addresses the needs of children who experience trauma and reduces their barriers to learning.